andreasdominik/ADoSnipsQnD/docs/src/api/api.md

 ## Utility functions

-Little helpers to provide functionality whichis commonly needed when developing a skill.
+Little helpers to provide functionality which is commonly needed when developing a skill.

 ### Handle background information of recognised intent